qri-io/rfcs/text/0026-transform_application.md

 Here are the pieces in place now:

 1) A manual save, created by providing file components, adds a commit to a dataset in our repository
 2) A transform, which when executed will act as a state transition to a new commit.
-Cannot be composed with (1)
+Might conflict with (1)
 3) FSI's full replacement save, which converts the contents of the working directory to a new commit

 FSI was designed with a lot of thought put into how it would work in relation to manual saves.
 However, the combination of transforms within FSI has not been clearly defined.
 We worked under the assumption that transform authors would use them only with non-checked out datasets.
 But as time has passed, we've found this no longer to be the case.

-One major issue is the assumption that transforms make that they cannot be composed with a manual save operation, so no component files can be provided when the transform executes.
-But under FSI, since we're no longer performing patch operations, the full set of component files are always there in the working directory.
-Transforms don't know how to handle this, which frequently leads to confusing error messages and irreconcilable states.
+One major issue comes from the assumption that transforms need to check for conflicts with manual save operations.
+Under FSI, since we're no longer performing patch operations, the full set of component files are always there in the working directory.
+Transforms don't know how to handle this, and detect it as a conflict, which frequently leads to confusing error messages and irreconcilable states.

 Getting down to it, there's a fundamental mismatch with how transforms are defined, and how FSI assumes it may operate.
 Before FSI, there was a one-to-one correlation between running a transform and creating a commit, hence why it made sense to tie that execution to the "save" command.
 The `--dry-run` flag was acting as a development tool.
 But with FSI, that original assumption no longer applies.
 A transform should be able to be executed as a way to modify the body without committing, in fact this is probably going to be the expected behavior for any new user coming to qri.

 # Proposal

-Transforms should not be thought of as equivalent to a state transition to a new commit.
+Transforms should *not* be thought of as equivalent to a state transition to a new commit.
 They should be viewed literally as a *transform*, from some input to some output, and only sometimes is that performed as creating a commit.

-Let's say we add a command `qri apply`, which runs a transform to arrive at some output; but how that output is applies depends upon the context of the command.
+Let's say we add a command `qri apply`, which runs a transform to arrive at some output; but where that output ends up will depend upon the context of the command.

-1) When operated in the context of a manual save, `apply` can write to stdout, replacing the need for `--dry-run`.
+1) When operated in the context of a vanilla dataset in the repository, `apply` can write to stdout, replacing the need for `--dry-run`.
 In this case, we know that no commit is written, so we can change `save` to write to stdout in other cases.

 2) A transform as a state transition can be thought of as a `qri apply` operation piped into the `qri save` command, with appropriate syntacic sugar.